gnames/gnparser/README.md

 ``--port -p``
 : set a port to run web-interface and [RESTful API][OpenAPI].

+`` --web-logs``
+: requires `--port`.
+Enables output of logs for web-services.

+`` --nsqd-tcp``
+: requires `--port`.
+Allows to redirect web-service log output to [NSQ] messaging server's TCP-based endpoint.
+It is handy for aggregations of logs from GNparser web-services running inside of Docker containers or in Kubernetes pods.

 ``--stream -s``
 : ``GNparser`` can be used from any language using pipe-in/pipe-out of the